Your shopping cart is empty

 How to appraise raw oysters

-The oyster is usually names from where its cultivated.
+The oyster is usually named from where it is cultivated and harvested.

 Oyster connoisseurs can usually identify what area an oyster comes from by the appearance of its shell and/or its unique flavour.